 — Dinner at my place…

-Themed dinner party invitations would use wording related to the theme itself.
+Themed party invitations would use wording related to the theme itself.
 This wording could be formal or informal, depending on the theme.
 If you’re having a Taco Tuesday themed party, the tone of your invite may be more casual than if you’re doing a Masquerade theme.

 Dinner party invitation examples

 There are a few things you should keep in mind when you begin creating dinner invitations: